anvilsecure/aws-sigv4/README.md

 ```

 Permanent credentials (no "SessionToken") will be fetched every time they are used.
 Temporary credentials
 will only be fetched when they are nearing expiration.
-Expiration should be specified in epoch seconds.
+Expiration should be specified in epoch seconds or
+as an ISO 8601 timestamp.

 ### Environment
 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html